yizhiwang96/deepvecfont/README.md

 ```
 ### Install diffvg

-diffvg is utilized to refine our generated vector glyphs in the testing phase.
+We utilize diffvg to refine our generated vector glyphs in the testing phase.
 Please go to https://github.com/BachiLi/diffvg see how to install it.

 ## Data and Pretrained-model